Mac productivity tips & tricks, here we come!

 We have covered a decent number of Mac productivity hacks and tricks, some to preserve your privacy, others to make your work easier, smoother and faster.
 And even some more to reduce distractions and block out noise.

 Are there any other pretty neat Mac productivity tricks that you know of?
-Please do engage with us in the comment sections.
+Drop us a tweet.